seaweedfs/seaweedfs/docs/optimization.rst

 Optimization
 ==============

-Here are the strategies or best ways to optimize WeedFS.
+Here are the strategies or best ways to optimize Seaweed-FS.

 Increase concurrent writes
 ################################

-By default, WeedFS grows the volumes automatically.
+By default, Seaweed-FS grows the volumes automatically.
 For example, for no-replication volumes, there will be concurrently 7 writable volumes allocated.

-If you want to distribute writes to more volumes, you can do so by instructing WeedFS master via this URL.
+If you want to distribute writes to more volumes, you can do so by instructing Seaweed-FS master via this URL.

 .. code-block:: bash